rwijtvliet/dotfiles/README.md

 In the root, there is an `install.sh` script, which is the only file you need to run.

-* In Linux, run it from the terminal.
+* In Linux, run it from a bash terminal.

-* In Windows, run it from git bash with admin priviliges.
+* In Windows, run it from git bash.

 The script simply searches for the `install.sh` files in the subfolders, and executes them.